 Customization you'll care about

-- Custom Review Lenses: add domain-specific review categories for your modules.
-If your team has specific patterns for database migrations or event sourcing, you can teach VCR to check for them.
+.visdom/rules/.
+If your team has specific patterns for database migrations or event sourcing, you can teach VCR to check for them. - Standards and instructions: point

 Full details on lenses and configuration: Configuration Reference